jameswberry/workout-creator-cli/README.md

 	- If you choose to add your own, you will want to confirm that your _Offset_ values take these into consideration.

 **TextEvents** are displayed in Zwift for 10 seconds, so it's recommended that _Offset_ values are in multiples of 5 or 10.

-**BUG:** Also note that currently there is a bug with _OffSet_ values being overridden with auto-calculated offsets in 5s increments.